Josiah3BLD/FirefoxCSS/README.md

 2. Create a new Firefox profile in about:profiles, but **do not** open it
 3. Move user.js and the chrome folder into the new Firefox profile folder
 4. Startup the new Firefox profile
-5. Open user.js in Notepad (or similar app), and remove the user_pref after the gap as instricted by the comment.
-You are now done
+5. Open user.js in Notepad and remove the user_prefs after the gap as instricted by the comment.
+Save user.js and you are now done

-Note: